1 in 5 veterans of the Iraq and Afghanistan wars are diagnosed with PTSD. And veterans account for 20 percent of U.S. suicides.

-Here's another look at a previously released fact.
-One in five veterans of the Iraq and Afghanistan wars are diagnosed with post traumatic stress disorder (PTSD) – about 300,000 veterans to date.
+One in five veterans of the Iraq and Afghanistan wars are diagnosed with post traumatic stress disorder (PTSD) – over 300,000 veterans by the end of 2012.
 The social and economic costs of PTSD are immense.
 First-year treatment alone costs the government $8,300 per person, or more than $2 billion so far.
 And suicides among active-duty military personnel averaged one per day in 2012.
 Veterans now account for 20 percent of suicides in the U.S., with the youngest (24 and under) taking their lives at four times the rate for other veteran age groups.

 For more on this tragic set of facts, see our infographic – and please check out our “What Do Others Say?” section, especially if you’re a vet in need of help or know of one.
 We’ve included links to resources you can use.
 As always, join the discussion thread below.
 Do you think veterans get the proper level of re-entry help and support?